VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 #### Workaround #4: Act as UI

-To start data loading you have to act like UI.
+To begin data loading you have to act like UI.
-Start with getting live data value via subscriptions.
+Start with getting live data value via subscription.
 ```kotlin
 fun <T> LiveData<T>.getValueForTest(): T? {
     var value: T? = null